ForwardStar/gfe_driver/README.md

 export LD_LIBRARY_PATH=${LIBCPP_PATH}:$LD_LIBRARY_PATH
 ```

-For (2), you may encounter ``undefined reference to `tbb::detail::r1::throw_exception(tbb::detail::d0::exception_id)'`` when configuring Spruce or GTX to GFE driver if your TBB version is incorrect, try installing the correct version of the TBB (2022.01) by compiling from source and linking the TBB library by adding following to ``build/Makefile``:
+For (2), you may encounter ``undefined reference to `tbb::detail::r1::throw_exception(tbb::detail::d0::exception_id)'`` when configuring LiveGraph, Spruce or GTX to GFE driver if your TBB version is incorrect (since they require different TBB versions), try installing the correct version of the TBB (2020.3-1 for LiveGraph and 2022.01 for others) by compiling from source and linking the TBB library by adding following to ``build/Makefile``:
 ```sh
 LDFLAGS += -I${TBB_PATH}/include -L${TBB_PATH}/lib -ltbb
 ```